Muraqaba: The Practice of Spiritual Awareness

 “We have created the human being and We know what their soul whispers to them, and We are closer to them than their jugular vein” (50:16).

-These verses establish the foundation: God’s awareness of the human being is not intermittent or distant.
-It is closer than the self’s awareness of itself.
+These verses set the foundation.
+God’s awareness of the human being is constant and intimate, closer than the self’s awareness of itself.
 Muraqaba is the practice of becoming conscious of this closeness.

 The prophetic foundation comes from the famous hadith of Gabriel, in which the angel appeared to the Prophet Muhammad and asked him to define ihsan (spiritual excellence).
 The Prophet answered: “It is to worship Allah as though you see Him, and if you do not see Him, to know that He sees you” (Bukhari, Muslim).

-This hadith provides the two stages of muraqaba in a single sentence.
+This hadith holds the two stages of muraqaba in a single sentence.
 The higher stage is mushahada (witnessing): worshipping as though you see God.
 The foundational stage is muraqaba proper: knowing that God sees you.
-Most practitioners spend years, perhaps entire lifetimes, working within the second stage before the first opens.
+Most seekers spend years, perhaps entire lifetimes, working within the second stage before the first opens.

 The Practice

-There is no single universally standardized technique for muraqaba, as different Sufi orders and teachers have developed their own methods.
-But the common elements are remarkably consistent across traditions.
+There is no single standardized method of muraqaba.
+Different Sufi orders and teachers have developed their own.
+But the common elements stay remarkably consistent across the traditions.

 Preparation.
-The practitioner performs ablution (wudu), as muraqaba is considered a form of worship.
-They find a quiet place, face the qibla if possible, and sit in a comfortable but upright position.
-The posture matters: an upright spine supports alertness, while physical comfort prevents the body from becoming a distraction.
+The seeker performs ablution (wudu), since muraqaba is a form of worship.
+He finds a quiet place, faces the qibla if possible, and sits in a comfortable but upright position.
+The posture matters: an upright spine supports alertness, while physical ease keeps the body from becoming a distraction.

 Intention.
-Before beginning, the practitioner sets a clear intention (niyya): “I am sitting in the presence of Allah, who sees me and knows what is in my heart.”
-This intention is not a formula to be mechanically recited.
-It is the conscious orientation of the heart toward its Lord.
+Before beginning, the seeker sets a clear intention (niyya): “I am sitting in the presence of Allah, who sees me and knows what is in my heart.”
+This intention is the conscious turning of the heart toward its Lord, never a formula recited by rote.

 Closing the eyes.
-The eyes are closed or lowered to minimize sensory distraction.
-Some traditions recommend focusing the inner gaze on the heart (the spiritual heart, understood to be in the left side of the chest).
+The eyes are closed or lowered to quiet the senses.
+Some traditions recommend focusing the inner gaze on the heart, the spiritual heart understood to lie in the left side of the chest.

 The core practice.
-The practitioner turns their full attention to the awareness that God is present, watching, closer than the jugular vein.
-This is not a visualization.
-It is not imagination.
-It is an act of attention directed toward what is already real.
-Some traditions support this attention with silent dhikr (repetition of a divine name in the heart).
-Others maintain bare attention without words.
+The one who sits turns his full attention to the awareness that God is present, watching, closer than the jugular vein.
+This attention rests on something already real rather than on any image the mind might construct.
+Some traditions support it with silent dhikr, the repetition of a divine name in the heart; others hold the awareness in silence, without words.

 Duration.
-Sessions vary from fifteen minutes for beginners to hours for advanced practitioners.
+The sitting may last fifteen minutes for a beginner or stretch to hours for the practised.
 Consistency matters more than length.
-Al-Ghazali recommended brief daily sessions maintained over long periods rather than occasional marathons.
+Al-Ghazali recommended short daily sittings kept up over long periods rather than occasional marathons.

 Ending.
-The session concludes with supplication (dua) and gratitude.
-Many practitioners sit for a few moments in silence, allowing the awareness cultivated during the session to permeate their return to ordinary activity.
+The sitting closes with supplication (dua) and gratitude.
+Many remain a few moments in silence, letting the awareness gathered in the sitting soak into the return to ordinary activity.

 What Happens in Muraqaba

 Initial restlessness.
-The mind, accustomed to constant stimulation, resists stillness.
-Thoughts proliferate.
-The ego, suddenly deprived of its usual activity, generates distractions.
-This is normal and expected.
-It is also diagnostic: the practitioner discovers, often with considerable surprise, how little control they have over their own mental activity.
+The mind, used to constant motion, resists the stillness.
+Thoughts multiply.
+The nafs, suddenly deprived of its usual occupations, throws up distractions.
+This is expected, and it teaches something humbling: the servant discovers, often with real surprise, how little command he has over his own thoughts.

 Awareness of the heart.
-As surface-level mental activity quiets, practitioners frequently report a growing awareness of the spiritual heart.
-This may be experienced as warmth, expansion, tenderness, or simply a sense of presence centered in the chest.
-In Sufi psychology, this is understood not as a physical sensation but as the heart’s own awareness becoming perceptible once the ego’s noise no longer drowns it out.
+As the surface chatter dies down, the seeker often grows aware of the spiritual heart, felt as warmth, tenderness, or a quiet sense of presence in the chest.
+In Sufi understanding this is the heart’s own awareness becoming perceptible, once the ego’s noise no longer drowns it out, rather than a merely bodily sensation.

 Tears.
-Many practitioners experience involuntary weeping during muraqaba, particularly in the early stages.
-This is understood as the heart’s response to becoming aware of the divine nearness that heedlessness had obscured.
-Tears in the Sufi tradition are considered a gift, not a weakness.
+Many who sit in muraqaba weep without meaning to, especially in the early years.
+The tradition reads this as the heart’s response to a nearness that heedlessness had hidden from it.
+Tears, in the Sufi path, are a gift and not a weakness.

 Muraqaba and Dhikr

-A useful analogy: dhikr is the words of a love letter, and muraqaba is the awareness that the Beloved is reading it.
-You can recite dhikr mechanically, without awareness of God’s presence, and it will still have some effect.
-The Sufi tradition teaches that even unconscious dhikr polishes the heart.
-But dhikr performed in the state of muraqaba, with full awareness that God is present and listening, has a qualitatively different power.
+A useful image: dhikr is the words of a love letter, and muraqaba is the awareness that the Beloved is reading it.
+You can recite dhikr mechanically, without any sense of God’s presence, and it will still have some effect.
+The Sufi tradition teaches that even heedless dhikr polishes the heart.
+But dhikr performed in the state of muraqaba, with full awareness that God is present and listening, has a power of an entirely different order.

-The Naqshbandi tradition formalizes this relationship: their silent dhikr is essentially muraqaba with dhikr woven into it.
-The practitioner sits in awareness of the divine presence and silently repeats the name of God in the heart.
-The dhikr maintains focus.
-The muraqaba provides depth.
+The Naqshbandi tradition formalizes this bond: their silent dhikr is essentially muraqaba with dhikr woven into it.
+The seeker sits in awareness of the divine presence and silently repeats the name of God in the heart.
+The dhikr holds the focus.
+The muraqaba gives it depth.

 Historical Development

 Muraqaba as a distinct practice has roots in the earliest period of Islamic spirituality.
-The Prophet Muhammad spent extended periods in contemplation in the cave of Hira before receiving revelation.
-The Companions were known for their lengthy night vigils, which combined formal prayer with unstructured contemplation.
+The Prophet Muhammad spent long stretches in contemplation in the cave of Hira before the revelation came.
+The Companions were known for their long night vigils, which joined formal prayer to unstructured contemplation.

-As Sufi thought became more systematic, muraqaba was given a formal place in the curriculum of spiritual training.
+As Sufi thought grew more systematic, muraqaba was given a formal place in the curriculum of spiritual training.
 Abu al-Qasim al-Qushayri (d.
 1072), in his Risala, described muraqaba as “the servant’s knowledge that the Lord is watching over him at all times.”
 Al-Ghazali devoted a section of the Ihya Ulum al-Din to muraqaba.
-He defined it as the awareness that arises from knowledge of God’s constant watchfulness and prescribed specific techniques for its cultivation.
+He defined it as the awareness that arises from knowing God’s constant watchfulness, and he prescribed specific techniques for its cultivation.

-The Naqshbandi tradition elevated muraqaba to the center of spiritual practice.
+The Naqshbandi tradition brought muraqaba to the center of spiritual practice.
 They developed detailed protocols for different stages and types of contemplation.
-Their systematization of the practice into a structured curriculum made it accessible to a wider range of students and ensured its preservation across generations.
+Setting the practice into a structured curriculum made it reachable for a wider range of students and preserved it across generations.

 Muraqaba and Ihsan

-Closer than the jugular vein.
-The proximity is not a goal to be reached; it is the prior fact of the cosmos.
-Muraqaba is the heart’s slow turning toward what was always already so.
+That is why the practice adds nothing to reality and takes nothing from it.
+God’s nearness, closer than the jugular vein, is already the prior fact of the cosmos, and muraqaba is only the heart’s slow turning toward what was always so.

 What Muraqaba Is Not

-Because muraqaba happens in stillness and silence, it has at times been gathered up into broader categories that obscure its meaning.
-Several distinctions are worth making in classical Sufi terms.
+Because muraqaba is done in stillness and silence, it has sometimes been folded into broader categories that blur its meaning.
+A few distinctions, drawn in the tradition’s own terms, keep it clear.

-It is not separable from the rest of the Sufi life.
+Inseparable from the Sufi life.
 The classical formulations make this explicit.
-Qushayri’s Risala, Ghazali’s Ihya, and the Naqshbandi manuals all treat muraqaba as embedded within obligatory prayer, dhikr, muhasaba, and service.
-The Sufi who would practise muraqaba while neglecting salah has misunderstood the practice at its root.
-Muraqaba is the inner attention that the outer prayer points toward, and it is meaningless apart from that prayer.
+Qushayri’s Risala, Ghazali’s Ihya, and the Naqshbandi manuals all set muraqaba inside the obligatory prayer, dhikr, muhasaba, and service.
+A Sufi who would keep muraqaba while neglecting salah has misread the practice at its root.
+Muraqaba is the inner attention that the outer prayer points toward, and it means nothing apart from that prayer.

-It is not about feelings.
-The presence of pleasant or unpleasant inward states is irrelevant to the validity of muraqaba.
-The believer who sits in dryness and merely intends the presence of God is doing muraqaba.
-The believer who sits in inner sweetness and forgets adab before the Real is doing something else.
-Muraqaba is judged by the heart’s posture, not by the heart’s weather.
+Judged by the heart’s posture, not its weather.
+Pleasant or unpleasant inner states have no bearing on the validity of muraqaba.
+The believer who sits in dryness and simply intends the presence of God is doing muraqaba.
+The believer who sits in inner sweetness and forgets his adab before the Real is doing something else.
+Muraqaba is measured by where the heart stands before God.

 The Anatolian Inheritance